Who is eligible to apply for an NIH grant?

 electronic system, ASSIST is used to submit these multi-project

-organization must complete registrations for System for Award Management (SAM),
+organization must complete registrations for all of the following:

 Having an active registration with SAM (which must be renewed yearly), is required before registering with Grants.gov. or submitting an application.